the latest copy

 The information assets include information printed or written on paper, transmitted by post or shown in films, or spoken in conversation, as well as information stored electronically on servers, web site(s), extranet(s), intranet(s), PCs, laptops, mobile phones and tablet devices as well as on CD / DVD, USB sticks, back-up tapes and any other digital or magnetic media, and information transmitted electronically by any means.
 In this context “data” also includes the sets of instructions that tell the system(s) how to manipulate information (i.e. the software: operating systems, applications, utilities, etc).

 the Organisation and such partners that are part of our integrated network and have signed up to our security policy and have accepted our ISMS.

-The ISMS is the Information Security Management System, of which this policy, the information security manual (“the Manual”) and other supporting and related documentation is a part, and which has been designed in accordance with the specification contained in ISO27001:2005.
+The ISMS is the Information Security Management System, of which this policy, the Information Security Manual (“the Manual”) and other supporting and related documentation is a part, and which has been designed in accordance with the specification contained in ISO27001:2013.

 A SECURITY BREACH is any incident or activity that causes or may cause a break down in the availability, confidentiality or integrity of the physical or electronic information assets of the Organisation.

 This schedule will detail any specific Service Level requirements and/or agreements, if relevant, which are in addition to those specified in the contract or Order.